rabbitmq/rabbitmq-website/site/prometheus.md

 #### Queue metrics

-Each of metrics in this group refers to a single queue in its label.
-Amount of data and performance totally depends on the number of queues.
+Each metric in this group points to a single queue via its label.
+So the size of the response here is directly proportional to the number of queues hosted on the node.

-They are listed from least expensive to collect to the most expensive.
+The metrics below are listed from the least expensive to collect to the most expensive.

 ##### Queue coarse metrics

-Group `queue_coarse_metrics`:
+Grouped under `queue_coarse_metrics`:

 | Metric                                           | Description                                                  |
 |--------------------------------------------------|--------------------------------------------------------------|